usdoj-crt/beta-ada/_pages/notices/_posts/2024-08-08-mde-fact-sheet.md

-{% details Requirement: State and local government entities that use examination tables and weight scales must have at least one accessible examination table and weight scale within two years. expandable %}
+{% details Requirement: State and local government entities that use examination tables and weight scales must have at least one accessible examination table and weight scale by August 9, 2026. expandable %}

-- Within two years, any state or local government entity that uses an examination table must purchase, lease, or otherwise acquire at least one examination table that meets the MDE Standards, unless the entity already has one.
+- By August 9, 2026, any state or local government entity that uses an examination table must purchase, lease, or otherwise acquire at least one examination table that meets the MDE Standards, unless the entity already has one.
-- Within two years, any state or local government entity that uses a weight scale must purchase, lease, or otherwise acquire at least one weight scale that meets the MDE Standards, unless the entity already has one.
+- By August 9, 2026, any state or local government entity that uses a weight scale must purchase, lease, or otherwise acquire at least one weight scale that meets the MDE Standards, unless the entity already has one.
 {% enddetails %}